 Rationale: Disposal of waste cooking oil to the sewer will cause blockages.
-Waste cooking oil can be recycled by recyclers in Orange County.
-This is an opportunity for cost recovery. - Discharge of wastewater from dishwashers to any grease traps or grease interceptor.
+Recyclers in Orange County may recycle waste cooking oil.
+This is an opportunity for cost recovery.

+Discharge of wastewater from dishwashers to any grease trap or grease interceptor.

 Rationale: Dishwashers that utilize temperatures in excess of 140°F will dissolve grease, which then resolidifies in the sewer as the water cools.
-This does not necessarily apply to dishwashers that use water temperatures less than 140°F. - ➤ Discharge of wastewater with temperatures in excess of 140°F to any grease control device, including grease traps and grease interceptors. - Rationale: Temperatures in excess of 140°F will dissolve grease, which then resolidifies in the sanitary sewer as the water cools. - Discharge of wastes from toilets, urinals, wash basins, and other fixtures containing fecal materials to sewer lines intended for grease interceptor service. - Rationale: Grease interceptors are intended to separate and remove FOG and should not contain other wastes that will interfere in its operations and maintenance.
+This does not necessarily apply to dishwashers that use water temperatures less than 140°F.

+Discharge of wastewater with temperatures in excess of 140°F to any grease control device, including grease traps and grease interceptors.

+Rationale: Temperatures in excess of 140°F will dissolve grease, which then resolidifies in the sanitary sewer as the water cools.

+Discharge of wastes from toilets, urinals, wash basins, and other fixtures containing fecal materials to sewer lines intended for grease interceptor service, or vice versa.

+Rationale: Grease interceptors are intended to separate and remove FOG and should not contain other wastes that will interfere with its operations and maintenance.

-Discharge of any waste including FOG and solid materials removed from the grease interceptor to the sewer system.
+Discharge of any waste including FOG and solid materials removed from the grease control device to the sewer system.
+Grease removed from grease interceptors shall be wastehauled periodically as part of the operation and maintenance requirements for grease interceptors.

 Rationale: This defeats the purpose of the interceptor.
-Accumulated grease, solids and wastewater removed from interceptors must be properly disposed offsite periodically as part of the operation and maintenance requirements.
+Accumulated grease, solids, and wastewater removed from interceptors must be properly disposed offsite periodically as part of the operation and maintenance requirements.

-➤ Operation of grease interceptors with FOG and solids accumulation exceeding 25% of the total design hydraulic depth of the grease interceptor (25% Rule).
+Operation of grease interceptors with FOG and solids accumulation exceeding 25% of the total design hydraulic depth of the grease interceptor (25% Rule).